tongzhang1994/LeetCode-Summary/README.md

 # LeetCode-Summary

-My personal summary of LeetCode problems, including solution optimization methods and some thoughts on it.
+Hi, everyone.
+I'm a graduate student majoring in Computer Science in USC.
+My course starts from this fall(2016) and ends on 2018 spring (2 years).
+Here is my Linkedin Profile.

-There may be some mistakes since I am really a beginner.
-Please feel free to contact me.
-Thank you.
+Currently, I'm preparing for the upcoming Recuitment.
+Despite a beginner right now, I will keep on the practicing process on LeetCode OJ.
+I will write down my own summary, including solution optimization methods and some thoughts on it，for some tricky problems from a beginner's perspective.
+And hope it's helpful to you.
+If there is any question or mistake, please feel free to contact me.
+Thank you!

 ###Catalog
 1. [k Sum](https://github.com/TongZhangUSC/LeetCode-Summary/blob/master/k-Sum.md)